lukejs97/lukejs97/README.md

-- Hi, I’m Luke Sassa
+- Hi, I’m Luke Sassa!
 - I’m interested in Computer Science, particularly Software Development, as well as Information Security.
-- I’m currently learning about Unix systems, data structures, offensive hacking, and how to program in Go.
+- I’m currently working on developing an Elasticsearch search tool with the Python ES library, while setting up some physical server network infrastructure.
 - How to reach me: www.linkedin.com/in/luke-sassa

 <!---